aboutcode-org/scancode-toolkit/README.rst

   For instance, visit https://github.com/dejacode/about-code-tool/wiki/BuildingPython27OnCentos6 for instruction to compile Python from sources on Centos.

+  * On Debian/Ubuntu distros, you may need to install these packages: `libbz2 xzutils zlib1g`.
+  * On RPM-based distros, you may need to install these packages: `zlib bzip2-libs xz-libs`.

 - **On Windows**:

   Use the Python 2.7 (Windows x86 MSI installer) for X86 regardless of whether you run Windows